What is the treatment time?

 We are based in Monmouth County, New Jersey.

-Horse Clients: A barn fee of $25 will apply to all sessions more than 30-50 miles from Red Bank, New Jersey in addition to the regular session rates.
+Horse Clients: A barn fee may apply to all sessions more than 30-50 miles from Red Bank, New Jersey in addition to the regular session rates.
 This travel fee may be split between clients at the barn.
 For barns more than 50 miles away the barn fee plus gas mileage will be added to the session rate.

-We will consider out of state travel for speaking engagements, competitions, demonstrations, and clinics.
+We will consider out of state travel for barn sessions (minimum of 6 horses), speaking engagements, competitions, demonstrations, and clinics.
 Please inquire for details and availability.

 Animal Bodywork and Aromatherapy is a collective of independent holistic wellness practitioners with differing hours and availability.
 We work individually and together to provide complementary therapies.
 Please visit our booking website to learn more.
 Or you may contact an individual provider directly to book an appointment.